 - consider, imagine and predict the future.

-At Wisborough Green we want to inspire a curiosity and fascination about the world and its people that will remain with our children for the rest of their lives.
-We do this by equipping pupils with knowledge about diverse places, people, resources and natural and human environments, together with a deep understanding of the Earth’s key physical and human processes.
+At Wisborough Green, we want to inspire a curiosity and fascination about the world and its people that will remain with our children for the rest of their lives.
+We do this by equipping pupils with knowledge about diverse places, people, resources and natural and human environments, together with an understanding of the Earth’s key physical and human processes.
+We believe that our Geography curriculum is fundamental in extending our pupils’ experiences and providing them with a broader knowledge that they can draw upon to help them achieve in other subjects and throughout their lives.

 Based on the national curriculum, our teaching helps children to: